stIncMale/stincmale.github.io/_posts/2020-05-17-parallelism-vs-concurrency.md

 it is easy to forget that the order of actions in a specific system or a computing model is not necessarily correlated with the physical time[^3], let alone that it is often incorrect to assume that there is an absolute physical time in a distributed system.
-Just like using the word "time" may be misleading, using the words "now", "immediate" may also be misleading, see [Disambiguating "now" and "immediate"]({% post_url 2013-08-01-now-immediate %}) for more details.
+Just like using the word "time" may be misleading, using the words "now", "immediate" may also be misleading, see ["Disambiguating "now" and "immediate"]({% post_url 2013-08-01-now-immediate %}) for more details.

 ## [](#source-of-confusion){:.section-link}A possible source of confusion {#source-of-confusion}
 The concepts of parallelism and concurrency are likely often confused because the corresponding techniques affect each other: